-Please bear in mind, despite the Government acting as a guarantor for a the majority of the loan,.
-It is still your responsibility to pay back 100% of what you borrow.
+Please bear in mind, it is still your responsibility to pay back 100% of what you borrow despite the Government acting as a guarantor for a the majority of the loan.

 If you applied for the scheme previously and were unsuccessful, it is definitely worth checking again.
-This is because access to the scheme has been opened up to those smaller businesses that would have previously met the requirements for a commercial facility but would not have been eligible for CBILS.
+Access to the scheme has been opened up to those smaller businesses that would have previously met the requirements for a commercial facility but would not have been eligible for CBILS.

 Insufficient security is no longer a condition to access the scheme.